testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#performance`

 :white_check_mark:  **Do:** While there are various way to create the DB tables, always prefer the technique that is used in production - probably migrations.
 By doing so, another layer of bugs are covered, should there be an issue with the DB schema - It will get caught during testing.
-Performance is always a critical concern, withoug thoughtful s
+Performance is always a critical concern, withoug thoughtful setup every tests execution will start with the migration framework approaching the DB to check if updates are needed.
+Alternativelly,

 As part of initializing the DB (via docker-compose) run the data migration.
 Since this is a time consuming operation - Run this only in CI or if an explicit environment variable was specified.
 To allow developers to migrate in a development environment, create a dedicated test command which includes the environment variable flag